 The store showcases nine large fitting rooms equipped with 3D body scanners from Fit3D, designed with two separate spaces to allow the sales associate to come without violating the customer’s privacy.

 After being scanned, customers can sit at a desk in a consultation area with a retail sales rep who can help them order the right fit and shape for their body type.
 AdoreMe recommends that customers get a new scan every six months to ensure they are wearing the correct size.

 - Aligns with the brand

 With all these benefits and special wear digital signage, you’re probably ready to whip out your wallet.
 It’s essential, however, to understand which solution is the right fit for your business.

 Digital signage is used across all industries, from healthcare to restaurants.
 You need a solution specifically designed for retailers.
 Even within this niche, there are solutions catering to smaller retailers (like Yodeck) and those that entertain enterprise brands (like Spectrio).

-Do your research, get demos, ask for case studies and then make your informed decision.
+Do your research, get demos, ask for case studies, and the solutions are catering.